Bladder retraining is an action plan recommended by health professionals for

 How do you retrain your bladder?

-In the first instance, your medical professional is likely to recommend that you keep a bathroom diary for a week or more to track how often you feel the need to go, how often you leak and how often you actually visit the bathroom on an average day.
+In the first instance, your medical professional is likely to recommend that you keep a Bladder Training Diary for a week or more to track how often you feel the need to go, how often you leak and how often you actually visit the bathroom on an average day.
 This is for two reasons –

 1. To help you become aware and more mindful of your normal bathroom habits